November 21, 2023

 7. Salesforce Service Cloud (With Service Cloud for Slack)

-Salesforce Service Cloud is an enterprise helpdesk and CRM for service teams, and it becomes a strong “external ticketing in Slack” option when you pair it with the Service Cloud for Slack app.
-The workflow and reporting live in Salesforce, while Slack becomes the place where agents collaborate, pull in experts, and keep context moving fast.
+Salesforce Service Cloud is an enterprise helpdesk and CRM for service teams, and it becomes a strong “external ticketing in Slack” option when paired with the Service Cloud for Slack app.
+The workflow and reporting live in Salesforce, while Slack is where agents collaborate, pull in experts, and keep context moving fast.

 Key features